How do Christians “Stand-up and Fight for What’s Right”?

 Sigh.

 As appalling as this situation is, it was also entirely foreseeable.
 The seeds of this tragedy were initially sown five years ago.
 It started with the lie that police shootings are ALWAYS criminal or at the very least unnecessary.
 The propagation of that lie prompted overpaid NFL players with an exaggerated sense of their own significance to begin sanctimoniously taking a knee during the national anthem.
 One of those players famously began wearing pig socks “in protest”.
 Soon after the chant “pigs in a blanket fry ‘em like bacon” became the rallying cry of the social justice warrior class.
-Around that same time leaders of certain party began to encourage their followers to harass conservatives.
+Around that same time leaders of certain party began to encourage their followers to harass conservative politicians.
 This was followed by calls to defund the police.
-That led to riots in the streets which led to innocent bystanders being attacked on the streets because “enough wasn’t being done” to pacify the mob.
-It ended in Compton with an unstable person doing what he probably thought leaders wanted him to do.
+All that led to riots in the streets which led to innocent bystanders being attacked because “enough wasn’t being done” to pacify the mob.
+The slippery slope ended in Compton with an unstable person doing what he probably thought leaders wanted him to do.

 So, a couple of things: